sophia860/forming-typeform/README.md

 <img width="1440" alt="Screenshot 2024-02-24 at 2 18 07 PM" src="https://github.com/hsnice16/forming-typeform/assets/56081584/1d4aca2c-0b66-48d3-b123-bdccc770dadb">

 </details>

 ---

-## 💚 Sponsor
+## 💚 GitHub Sponsor

-If you found this project helpful, then do consider sponsoring it - [Sponsor](https://github.com/sponsors/hsnice16)
+If you found this project helpful and want to help the author, then you can sponsor him - [GitHub Sponsor](https://github.com/sponsors/hsnice16)

 And, give it a star 🌟